 Is the Procedure Covered by Government Insurance (MSP in BC)?

 The medical services plan (MSP) in British Columbia has very clear criteria on who is eligible for upper eyelid surgery to improve peripheral vision.
-It is important to remember that if you’re operation is covered by MSP, it is a functional operation first.
+It is important to remember that if your operation is covered by MSP, it is a functional operation first.
 The goal of an MSP covered operation is to improve your peripheral vision.
 MSP does not cover cosmetic surgery.
 A cosmetic procedure has the goal of improving your appearance first.
 Lower eyelid rejuvenation surgery for appearance is not covered by MSP.

 Sometimes a dropping in the position of the eyebrows makes the excess eyelid skin worse.
 Dr. Evans will ensure that we are treating the problem and come up with a comprehensive plan for you, which may involve the addition of a brow lift.